 Password strengthening.
 The take-a-tail method may be viewed as a variant on previously proposed password strengthening schemes.
 Forget et al. [18], randomly interleave system-generated characters into a password.
 The user may request a reshuffling of these characters until she obtains a password she regards as memorable.
 The extra characters here are essentially sugar.
 (Rejected or unpresented interleavings could serve as honeywords.)
-Houshmand and Aggarwal [22] recently proposed a related system that applies small tweaks to user-supplied passwords to preserve memorability while adding strength against cracking, specifically via [40].
-Various schemes, e.g., Pwd-Hash [34], have also been proposed to strengthen passwords within password managers.
+Houshmand and Aggarwal [22] propose a related system that applies small tweaks to user-supplied passwords to preserve memorability while adding strength against cracking, specifically via [41].
+Various proposed schemes, e.g., PwdHash [35], also aim to strengthen passwords within password managers.